Our vision is for a rapid, equitable transition to a world powered by renewable energy that benefits everyone.

 The environment we all share is not equitable.
 Underserved communities and communities of color contribute the least to climate change, but they feel its effects the most.

-GRID Mid-Atlantic began serving the District of Columbia region in 2014.
+GRID Mid-Atlantic began serving DC, Maryland, and Virginia residents in 2014.
 As a local nonprofit organization, we work with public agencies and private organizations to advance environmental and social justice in local underserved communities and communities of color.

 Since our first day, we've helped more than 1,000 families receive solar and delivered hands-on workforce training to nearly 1,000 individuals.
 Our work has even been featured in national and local media!